- 1 Functions, types and characteristics of vitamins

 Among the possible causes that can generate these deficiencies we could consider:

 - Lack of appetite, known as senile anorexia

 - Lack of oversight in the preparation of food

 - In other cases, the highest intake of medication during this period of life interferes with the absorption of vitamins.
 We must not forget that the elderly are less able to absorb fat-soluble vitamins (Vitamins B and C).
 Therefore, it is necessary to take good care of food to prevent vitamin deficiency among the population of older people..

 Certain body states can “consume” more vitamins.

 This occurs, for example, when the body is fatigued or during certain physical abnormalities, such as colds, flu, periods of convalescence, etc.

 Deficiency of vitamins because of medication

-It is also well known the effect of certain medications, both from conventional medicine and natural medicine, which infer on the absorption of vitamins.
+It is also well known the effect of certain medications, which infer on the absorption of vitamins.
 For example, we could mention the negative effects of antibiotics on the intestinal flora.
 This flora is essential for the proper absorption of food.